Blues Boy Willie: Life and career

 His next release came in 1991 with Be Who?
 2. The songs, mostly written by Blues Boy Willie and Coleman, included another instalment of the "Be Who?" saga, with Willie still protesting that another is "dipping in my sugar bowl".
 The album peaked at No. 98 on the Billboard R&B chart.
 It was followed the next year by I Got The Blues, with largely formulaic fare, and a record sleeve that oddly depicted Blues Boy Willie holding a guitar which he did not play throughout the album.
 Ichiban issued Don't Look Down in 1993.
 He wrote five tracks such as "Funny Stuff", and other songs which also had his version of Brook Benton's, "So Close".
 The album was produced by Jimmy O'Neill.
 His finale on Ichiban was Juke Joint Blues, again produced by O'Neill, which incorporated another comedic cut, "Marry Myself".
 Willie opined that he might marry himself as he "can do the same thing a little girl can do... well, almost the same thing."
 Through his connection with Coleman, Blues Boy Willie had met Johnny Rawls, and they jointly started the 'Blues Review' touring company, which concentrated their efforts in the Southern United States.
 Veteran musicians including Rufus Thomas, Tyrone Davis, and Johnnie Taylor, all performed in the touring ensemble in the late 1990s In 2002, American Roots: Blues, was a 14-song collection of the best cuts from his six Ichiban albums.
 Highlights included "Leroy" and "Where Is Leroy," two installments in the ongoing saga.

 Back Again was Blues Boy Willie's first studio album in seven years, it was released on his record producer Johnny Rawls own label, Deep South Sound.
 Willie played the harmonica on the final track "Blues Boy".
 With his years of recording and performing live, Blues Boy Willie had by now built a solid following.
 In 2008, Blues Boy Willie was featured as part of Bob Phillips' television anthology series, Texas Country Reporter.
 His once prolific recording schedule had slowed down and his next two offerings, Can't Deny The Blues (2013) and Back Porch Blues (2020), were both digital-only releases.

 In January 2019, in his long-time home base of Amarillo, Texas, the Texas Blues Rangers organized a fundraiser to assist Blues Boy Willie to effect vital repairs to his house.
 Around 40 musicians from the Texas Panhandle helped raise funds, with Willie playing the harmonica on stage for the first time in years.

+Blues Boy Willie died from complications of a stroke at Northwest Texas Hospital in Amarillo, Texas, on March 2, 2024.
+He was 77.